VictorTaelin/lambda-calculus/README.md

 ## Lambda Calculus

+*Note: there is a cleaner implementation on the issues, will merge eventually...*

 A simple, clean and fast implementation of the λ-calculus on JavaScript.
 It has zero dependencies and only 2.65KB gzipped.
 It evaluates terms very efficiently by using native JS functions, which is possible thanks to a clever compile/readback algorithm based on JS semantics.
 It includes the most relevant IO formats - bruijn-indices, binary, base64 and the usual "Wikipedia syntax" - so you can easily export to/from other tools.
 You can also convert native JS functions to terms and back.

 #### Install